evanxg852000/gorilla/README.md

 # Gorilla 🦍

-A port of the Facebook gorilla time-series data compression algorithm to Zig
+A port of the Facebook gorilla time-series data compression algorithm to Zig.

-ℹ️ : This was done as part of my time at [Recurse Center](https://www.recurse.com/).
+ℹ️ This was done as part of my time at [Recurse Center](https://www.recurse.com/).

-⚠️ : Please, do not rely on this library for production work.
+⚠️ Please, do not rely on this library for production work.
 It still needs to be thoroughly tested.
-You are welcome to help.
+You are also welcome to help.

 ## How to use?